PranjalJhala22/VillageProject/Revenue and Sales forecast/README.txt

 This project forecasts hourly Food & Beverage (F&B) revenue and item-class sales for Village Cinemas.
 It delivers interactive dashboards, predictive analytics, and stocking recommendations using machine learning models built in Python.

+## 📦 Project Deliverables Summary

+- ✅ Hourly F&B revenue forecasting model
+- ✅ Item-class level sales forecasting model
+- ✅ Streamlit dashboard for visualization and prediction
+- ✅ Stocking recommendation engine dashboard
+- ✅ Final performance evaluation and validation reports

+## ⚙️ Setup Instructions

+1. Clone the repository
+2. Navigate to the project directory
+3. Create and activate a virtual environment (optional but recommended)
+4. Install required packages:
+    ```bash
+    pip install -r requirements.txt
+    ```
+5. Ensure the following files are present in their respective folders:
+   - Trained models: `*.pkl` files in `Prediction Script/` and `Validation scripts/`
+   - Data files: `Inventory Transaction Data`, `Movie_sessions.xlsx`, `Vista_Item_Percentage_Breakdown.xlsx`

+6. To launch the dashboard:
+    ```bash
+    cd "Prediction Script/"
+    streamlit run Dashboard.py
+    ```

+## 🔐 Access and Credentials

+No external credentials or licenses are required to run this project.
+All data files and model artifacts are included locally.

+> 🔒 If hosted online or integrated with secure APIs, include authentication keys here or in a secure handover file.

 ---

 ## 📁 Repository Structure